victorlee0505/chatbot-research/README.md

 ```
 - Base = chat only and do not ingest any document.
 - it will go to source_document folder and ingest data and persist using chroma (i took it from PrivateGPT).
+- if chroma db is found, DATA will not be reloaded.
 - It uses OpenAIEmbeddings which also require your `Azure OpenAI Environment Variable`
 - it will then initialize the model and start interacting